-Figure 29: Cumulative investment in the heating technologies (generation) under the R-1.5°C scenario [billion \$] for 2020- (generation) under the REF scenario, [billion \$] for 2020-2050
+Figure 29: Cumulative investment in the heating technologies (generation) under the R-1.5°C scenario, [billion \$] for 2020-2050

+Figure 30: Cumulative investment in the heating technologies (generation) under the REF scenario, [billion \$] for 2020-2050

-Error!
-Not a valid bookmark self-reference. shows the cumulative investment and fuel costs in the heating sector for the R-1.5°C scenario and the REF scenario.
+Table 34 shows the cumulative investment and fuel costs in the heating sector for the R-1.5°C scenario and the REF scenario.
 The overall heat sector costs-investment and fuel costs-over the entire scenario period until 2050 will be 2.8 trillion USD for the R-1.5°C scenario.